How to License Photos for Print.

 • No photo may be used on any website without permission.

-• For print, no free photo use is allowed in any document except for those listed below.
+• For print, no license-free photo use is allowed in any document except for those listed below.

 by Students in term papers or other written projects for classroom use.
 Click for rules.